Smoke Hollow

-Smoke Hollow is an American rock band formed in 2015.
+Smoke Hollow is an American heavy metal band formed in 2015.
 In 2017, the ensemble released their debut studio album entitled Salvation.

 History

-In July 2015, a rock band was started by bass guitarist John Exall, formerly of Texas Hippie Coalition, lead guitarist Diego "Ashes" Ibarra from Static-X, vocalist Jason "Dewey" Bragg from Kill Devil Hill, and drummer Ralf Mueggler from Crowned by Fire.

-Soon after the band was started, Jason Williams of American heavy metal band Delphian replaced Ibarra.
+In July 2015, a rock band was started by bass guitarist John Exall, formerly of Texas Hippie Coalition, lead guitarist Diego "Ashes" Ibarra of Static-X, vocalist Jason "Dewey" Bragg of Kill Devil Hill, and drummer Ralf Mueggler of Crowned by Fire.
+Soon after the band was started, Jason Williams of heavy metal band Delphian replaced Ibarra.
 In August 2015, the band began an Indiegogo crowdfunding campaign to assist with the recording of their debut album.